 David Hammons, Day's End

-The Whitney, in conjunction with the Hudson River Park Trust, is developing a permanent public art project by David Hammons that will be located in Hudson River Park along the southern edge of Gansevoort Peninsula, directly across from the Museum.
+The Whitney, in conjunction with Hudson River Park, has developed a permanent public art project by David Hammons (b.
+1943).
+Entitled Day’s End (2014–21), this monumental installation is located in Hudson River Park along the southern edge of Gansevoort Peninsula, directly across from the Museum.

 The Whitney’s Community Partnerships are sustained, extended relationships that bring educators and artists into an organization for extended programming and promote the Museum as an essential resource.